Prasad-178/Prasad-178/README.md

 I'm a Machine Learning practitioner and researcher from :house: Bengaluru, India.
 Currently pursuing my B.Tech in CSE at IIIT Sri City, I'm passionate about solving challenging problems in Deep Learning, Computer Vision, and Natural Language Processing.

-My experience spans from ML Research at Aalborg University to Data Science at ISRO, and now as an ML Engineer at Burni Consulting.
+My experience spans from ML Research at Aalborg University to Data Science at ISRO, and now as an AI Engineer at Burni Consulting.
 I love working on innovative projects that push the boundaries of AI technology.

-In my spare time, I enjoy competitive programming, participating in hackathons, and contributing to open-source projects.
-I'm always eager to collaborate on exciting ML/AI projects and research initiatives.
+In my spare time, I enjoy working on self-projects, participating in hackathons, and exploring new domains.
+I'm always eager to collaborate on exciting AI projects and research initiatives.

 Feel free to reach out if you want to discuss ideas or collaborate on projects! 😄